01 of 05

 Assemble Snowball quilt blocks with the same easy-corner technique used to make the stem units.

 Because we're dealing with large blocks and fairly large corners, eliminate waste by using a tip submitted by one of our quilting community members.
 Sew the diagonal seam to join squares to corners as you normally would, and then sew another diagonal line parallel to and about 1/2" from the first.
-Cut halfway between the seams—the corner comes off as a ready-made half square triangle unit that can be sized for a future project (or sewn together to make easy throw pillow covers to match the quilt.
+Cut halfway between the seams—the corner comes off like a ready-made half-square triangle unit that can be sized for a future project (or sewn together to make easy throw pillow covers to match the quilt.

 From neutral fabric, cut (18) 14-1/2" x 14-1/2" squares